OneRaynyDay/oneraynyday.github.io/_posts/2018-08-30-Bighead-XNORNet.md

 _Note: The `contrib` folder for most frameworks is volatile, so the code above may not be an exact 1:1 at the time that you are reading it._

 The performance of this model in a single GPU usually yields ~1-2x faster inference speed.
 On a `p3.8xlarge` (with 4 beefy Volta GPU's), we can get to at most 3x faster on `Resnet50`.
+However, can we discretize this even further?

 # Bitwise quantization